-- On 21st July 2015 site 210: Chesterfield began sampling.
-This site is co-located with the AURN station. - From 19th August 2015 3rd February 2016, filter sampling and analysis at site 113: Pontardawe Tawe Terrace was performed on a daily basis (before and after this period sampling and analysis was performed weekly).
+- On 11th January 2016 sampling ceased at site 205: Harwell.
+The site was relocated to site 211: Chilbolton, which commenced sampling on the 20th January 2016. - From 19th August 2015 3rd February 2016, filter sampling and analysis at site 113: Pontardawe Tawe Terrace was performed on a daily basis (before and after this period sampling and analysis was performed weekly).
 This was undertaken for a study to provide higher time resolution measurements to aid the understanding of sources in the Pontardawe area.
-The data was also compared with daily results achieved with the results achieved by King's College London using a real-time XPS analyser9.
+The data were also compared with the data collected by King's College London using a real-time XPS analyser. - From 25th February 10th August 2016, filter sampling and analysis at site 117: Sheffield Tinsley was performed on a daily basis (before and after this period sampling and analysis was performed weekly).
+This was undertaken for a study to provide higher time resolution measurements to aid the understanding of sources in the Sheffield area.